kaiosilveira/kaiosilveira/README.md

 ---

-I've been using GitHub both professionally and as my portfolio.
+I use GitHub both professionally and as my portfolio.
 As a result, the contribution stats shown here are a comprehensive summary of all my engineering efforts on these two fronts.
 My public repositories approach a wide range of engineering topics, all implemented with clean code that works and solid documentation and references.
 So make sure to take a look at the Pinned section below!